BaiYunpeng1949/hierarchical-resource-rational-reader/step5/modules/rl_envs/sentence_read_v0319/README.md

   - Raw context (averaged word embeddings)
 - **Rationale**:
   - Measures how much new information changes existing understanding
-  - Aligns with cognitive theories of surprisal and prediction error -- There’s a large body of psycholinguistics/computational linguistics research showing that language-model surprisal correlates quite well with human reading difficulty metrics (eye-tracking data, self-paced reading times, etc.).
+  - Aligns with cognitive theories of surprisal and prediction error -- There's a large body of psycholinguistics/computational linguistics research showing that language-model surprisal correlates quite well with human reading difficulty metrics (eye-tracking data, self-paced reading times, etc.).
 Psycholinguistic Basis: A large body of research shows that reading times, fixation durations, and neural signals (EEG N400 amplitude) often correlate well with LM-based surprisal.
   - Example: "The man bit the dog" - semantically related but difficult to integrate

 ### 3. Word Skipping Mechanism